-Accolade's Board of Directors ("Board of Directors") is divided into three classes.
+Accolade's Board of Directors is divided into three classes.
 Vacancies on the Board of Directors may be filled only by persons elected by a majority of the remaining directors.
 Any increase or decrease in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the total number of directors.
 A director elected by the Board of Directors to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.

 The Board of Directors presently has nine members.
-There are three directors in the class whose term of office expires in 2022.
-Each of the nominees listed below is currently a director of the Company.
-Mr. Neff was appointed to our Board of Directors prior to our initial public offering by then-current members of the Board of Directors to fill a newly created board seat, and Dr. Nabel and Mr. Brodsky were both appointed to the Board of Directors in June 2021 by then-current members of the Board of Directors to fill vacant seats.
-If elected at the Annual Meeting, each of these nominees would serve until the 2025 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+There are four directors in the class whose term of office expires in 2023.
+Each of the nominees listed below is currently a director of the Company and was appointed to our Board of Directors prior to our initial public offering.
+If elected at the Annual Meeting, each of these nominees would serve until the 2026 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 It is the Company's policy to invite directors and nominees for director to attend the Annual Meeting.
-Six of the directors attended the 2021 Annual Meeting of Stockholders.
+Six of the directors attended the 2022 Annual Meeting of Stockholders.

 Directors are elected by a plurality of the votes of the holders of shares present virtually or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the three nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
+Accordingly, the four nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the four nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by the Company.
 Each person nominated for election has agreed to serve if elected.
 The Company's management has no reason to believe that any nominee will be unable to serve.